Products by Mark Goetz

 In addition, Mark returned to Pratt, this time as a Professor where he taught undergraduate design and Graduate Furniture Studio for 20 years.
 He also has lectured extensively in the US and abroad.

-More recent contributions to the Collection include the Full Twist Chair and Taper Chair, both of which Mark designed for Geiger, a Herman Miller Company.
+His contributions to the Herman Miller Collection include the Full Twist Chair and Taper Chair, both of which Mark designed for Geiger, a Herman Miller Company.
 The latter earned Contract magazine’s Best of NeoCon Gold award in the ergonomic task chair category in 2017.

 While the products Mark has designed demonstrate his range as a designer, they embody similar themes.
 “I try to give my pieces a reserved, quiet expression so they’re appropriate in a variety of environments,” he says, “but I also try to make interesting forms that people really respond to – original and inspiring.”